Martina DaSilva

-Martina DaSilva is a jazz vocalist, composer, and arranger.
+Martina DaSilva is an American jazz vocalist, composer and arranger.
 In addition to being a leading member of the band The Ladybugs, DaSilva has worked with Jon Batiste, Postmodern Jukebox, Gunhild Carling and Bria Skonberg.

 Early life

 Raised in New York City, DaSilva was born to a Brazilian father and American mother.
 She speaks fluent Portuguese.
 As a child, she performed in local musical theatre productions and eventually studied both classical music and jazz at Fiorello H. LaGuardia High School, graduating in 2009 (alongside Josh Holcomb, Zack O’Farrill, Adam O'Farrill, Joanna Sternberg, and others).

 DaSilva initially attended McGill University in Montréal, but opted to return to New York City and complete her undergraduate degree at The New School for Jazz and Contemporary Music in 2011.
 She studied formally with Andres Andrade, Peter Eldridge and Neal Miner.
 During this time, DaSilva also became heavily involved in New York City's reburgeoning early jazz scene and performed regularly throughout the city as both a bandleader and vocalist.